-Unsure of how to approach the school
+Unsure of how to approach your school

-or district leadership about partnering with Shine?
+or organization about partnering with Shine?

 Do you just know in your gut that your school or community NEEDS to bring mental wellness forward?